 The Rest of U.S.: America's Opinion

 So, yes, there's room for improvement.
-When I wrote a story for Babytalk (Parenting's sister publication) about my pregnancy, we got a letter from a woman who said she “threw up in her mouth” when I mentioned Emily.
+When I wrote a story about my pregnancy, we got a letter from a woman who said she “threw up in her mouth” when I mentioned Emily.
 I laughed it off, but it really stung.
 Fortunately, we received dozens of positive letters to counteract the effect of the handful of negative ones.

 In fact, a recent survey by the Pew Research Center and commissioned by Time magazine found that most Americans' view of what constitutes a family is loosening.
 Three out of five people said they view a same-sex couple with kids as a family, too.

 Kendra Martin, a mom of two in Hayesville, a small mountain town in North Carolina, is a classic example of the shifting attitude.
 Her cousin is a lesbian who has an 8-year-old son with her partner.
 Before the boy's birth, Martin admits she was worried about how he would fare.
 “I was concerned it would be hard for a son not to have a father, and I thought he would be teased by his peers.
 I just thought, ‘Why bring someone into the world when you know he'll have challenges?’
 But I've realized their son has no more difficulties than any other child.
 I've learned all kids get teased, and it's the parents' job to help them deal with hardship.
 All parents have the same issues.”